-The information set forth in the litigation section of Note 7, "Commitments and Contingencies," and Note 9, "Subsequent Events," to our consolidated financial statements included in this Quarterly Report on Form 10-Q is incorporated by reference into this Item 1.
+The information set forth in the legal proceedings section of Note 7, "Commitments and Contingencies," to our consolidated financial statements included in this Quarterly Report on Form 10-Q is incorporated by reference into this Item 1.

 ITEM 1A.
 Risk Factors